Martin Retov: Brøndby

 In April 2016, it was confirmed that Retov would return to Brøndby IF in a coaching role.
 He was appointed as the assistant coach of the under-17 team.
 After Tamás Bódog left the role as assistant coach for the first team, Retov was promoted to interim assistant coach for the first team in March 2017.
 He signed a contract until the summer 2017.

 The day after head coach Alexander Zorniger was sacked on 18 February 2019, Retov was appointed as caretaker manager of Brøndby with Matthias Jaissle as his assistant.
 As caretaker, Retov led Brøndby to a fourth place finish, eventually beating Randers FC 4–2 at home in the European play-offs in order to secure a place in the first qualifying round of the 2019–20 Europa League.

 After Niels Frederiksen was appointed head coach for the 2019–20 season, Retov continued as his assistant together with newly appointed Jesper Sørensen.
 On 5 March 2020, Retov was placed in home quarantine after having met with former Brøndby-player and teammate Thomas Kahlenberg, who had tested positive for SARS-CoV-2 in the early stages of the COVID-19 pandemic in Denmark.
 Kahlenberg had been infected at a birthday party in Amsterdam, the Netherlands.

+Retov played a part in Brøndby IF's championship in the summer of 2021 as one of two assistants to Niels Frederiksen, along with Jesper Sørensen.
+Retov continued on as assistant coach to Jesper Sørensen, when he took over as the new head coach in the winter of 2023.

+AC Horsens

+On 18 March 2024, it was announced that Retov would be returning to his former club, AC Horsens at the end of the season, when he was presented as the club's new head coach.
+Retov signed a deal until June 2028.

+On March 1, 2025 Horsens fired Retov.

+Hvidovre IF

+On 16 May 2025, a week after the departure of club legend Per Frandsen had been confirmed, Retov was announced as the new manager of the club, starting from the 2025–26 season.